gnosisguild/gnosis-guild-app/packages/gnosis-guild-app/README.md

 #### Server

 The server is an express app, uses NFT storage to store the guild metadata, and Ceramic in order to fetch the created guild CSV.
-The Ceramic document is a mapping of guild id to csv cid, and is created in the contributor-list-job.
+The Ceramic document is a mapping of guild id to csv cid, and is created in the [contributor-list-job](./packages/contributor-list-job).
 More information can be found there.
-TODO: link to document

 #### React App